 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to antibody tests for individuals living in private households.
 They exclude those in hospitals, care homes or other communal establishments. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
-Acredible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
-The denominators used for antibody age groups are for the total number of children aged 8 to 11 years and 12 to 15 years, respectively, in the sample at that particular time point.
-These are then post-stratified by the mid-year population estimate. - 5.
+A credible interval gives an indication of the uncertainty of an estimate from data analysis. - 4.
+The denominators used for antibody age groups are the total children aged 8 to 11 years and 12 to 15 years, respectively, in the sample at that particular time point, who are then post-stratified by the mid-year population estimate. - 5.
 Estimates show the percentages of children in age groups 8 to 11 years and 12 to 15 years in Great Britain as a whole (England, Wales and Scotland) who would have tested positive for antibodies against SARS-CoV-2 at or above the antibody levels of 179 ng/ml and 800 ng/ml. - 6.
-There was an issue with antibody laboratory results over the period 10 January to 27 February 2022 which primarily impacted 800 ng/ml estimates.
-As a result, 800 ng/ml level estimates are not available for this period, and all other estimates for February 2022 are subject to change due to the re-processing of some results. - 7.
+There was an issue with antibody laboratory results over the period 10 January to 27 February 2022, which primarily affected 800 ng/ml estimates.
+As a result, 800 ng/ml level estimates are not available for this period, and all other estimates for February 2022 are subject to change because of the reprocessing of some results. - 7.
 Estimates for children in age groups 8 to 11 years and 12 to 15 years are not available before 29 November 2021.